 During the home visit, Groundwork London will do a brief survey of your home to assess which support can be provided to improve the energy efficiency of your home, helping ensure you can heat your home adequately, but without paying more than you need to your fuel bills.
 With your consent we can fit some small energy and water efficiency measures which will help reduce your bills immediately.

 You will be asked a series of questions about you and other people who live in your home.
 The information will be used to help ensure we can provide the best advice for you during the home visit, and information about other services which may be of interest to you.
 You do not have to answer every question, but the more information you provide us, the better the support we can offer you.

 With your written consent we will use the information you provide us to apply for additional support you might be entitled to, and to other schemes of interest to you.

 Your data will be held securely with only the Croydon Healthy Homes project management team having access to your personal data.
-The project team consists of Croydon Council’s Energy Officer, and the project team at Groundwork London.
-Staff of Groundwork London shall comply with relevant data protection law including the Data Protection Act 2018 and the GDPR.
-The Croydon Healthy Homes Project Management Team will anonymise some personal data to assess the how well we are doing, and help identify improvements for future schemes, but no individuals will be identifiable from the project report.
+The project team consists of Croydon council’s energy officer, and the project team at Groundwork London.
+Staff of Groundwork London will comply with relevant data protection law including the Data Protection Act 2018 and the GDPR.
+The Croydon Healthy Homes project management team will anonymise some personal data to assess the how well we are doing, and help identify improvements for future schemes, but no individuals will be identifiable from the project report.

-For more information about how we use your personal information and your rights please read the Council’s Privacy Notice on www.croydon.gov.uk/privacy.
+For more information about how we use your personal information and your rights please read the council’s privacy notice at www.croydon.gov.uk/privacy.